Andrew Pierce

 Dashboard with immediate comparatives

-Live KPIs presented as current vs target vs variance with trend indicators.
-So that managers can spot risk within seconds without drilling.
+Live KPIs presented as current vs target vs variance with trend indicators — this was so that managers could spot risk within seconds without drilling into information.

 Scenario controls for forecasting

-Lightweight controls (e.g. time window, agent reassignment, queue thresholds) that preview projected impact before applying.
-This supports “what-if” thinking and reduces costly trial-and-error on live queues.
+Lightweight controls (e.g. time window, agent reassignment, queue thresholds) that preview projected impact before applying — this was to support “what-if” thinking and reduce costly trial-and-error on live queues.

 Progressive disclosure for density

-Overview surfaces critical signals; drill-downs reveal queue, skill, and agent-level details.
-This keeps the main canvas readable while preserving detail when needed.
+Overview surfaces critical signals; drill-downs reveal queue, skill, and agent-level details — this was to keep the main canvas readable while preserving detail when needed.

 Action proximity

-Primary actions (re-assign, re-route, schedule) appear inline with the data they affect.
-This reduces context switching and speeds up time-to-action.
+Primary actions (re-assign, re-route, schedule) appear inline with the data they affect — this was to reduce context switching and speed up time-to-action.

 Design-system extensions

-Added high-density table variants, status chips, and forecasting controls; codified tokens and states (idle, warning, breach).
-Because creating reusable patterns for data-heavy operations; improved consistency and build speed.
+Added high-density table variants, status chips, and forecasting controls; codified tokens and states (idle, warning, breach) — this was because creating reusable patterns for data-heavy operations; improved consistency and build speed.

 Accessibility & clarity

-Colour-independent status cues (icons, labels), keyboard navigation, and readable data at enterprise densities.
-This ensures reliability and inclusivity in mission-critical contexts.
+Colour-independent status cues (icons, labels), keyboard navigation, and readable data at enterprise densities — this was to ensure reliability and inclusivity in mission-critical contexts.

 Risks and how they were managed